f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

 BIG-IQ Support for rSeries
 ==========================

 Currently rSeries support in BIG-IQ will mimic iSeries functionality when vCMP is in use.
-In iSeries a vCMP guest can be created via the host CLI, GUI, or API and it can then be imported into BIG-IQ as a device.
-From there statistics/analytics can be gathered, and L4-7 configurations can be managed in a variety of ways.
-An rSeries tenant will behave identical to a iSeries vCMP guest from a BIG-IQ perspective, meaning you can import it after it has been created to manage configuration or get analytics.
+In iSeries, a vCMP guest can be created via the host CLI, WebUI, or API and it can then be imported into BIG-IQ as a device.
+From there, statistics/analytics can be gathered, and L4-7 configurations can be managed in a variety of ways.
+An rSeries tenant will behave identically to an iSeries vCMP guest from a BIG-IQ perspective, meaning you can import it after it has been created to manage configuration or get analytics.

-When an rSeries tenant is created it can be imported as a device into BIG-IQ.
+When an rSeries tenant is created, it can be imported as a device into BIG-IQ.
 It will import just like any other BIG-IP instance or device.
-Once imported it will show up with a Type of **BIG-IP Tenant**.
+Once imported, it will show up with a Type of **BIG-IP Tenant**.

 .. image:: images/bigiq_support_for_rseries/image1.png
   :align: center
   :scale: 70%

 rSeries tenants can also be onboarded in BIG-IQ using Declarative Onboarding (DO).
-Once a tenant is created via one of the rSeries F5OS interfaces you can run a DO declaration like the one below to BIG-IQ to provision, configure and import it.
+Once a tenant is created via one of the rSeries F5OS interfaces, you can run a DO declaration like the one below to BIG-IQ to provision, configure, and import it.
 In the DO declaration you will specify a **targetHost** which is the IP address of the tenant to be onboarded.
 The following is an example of a DO declaration for onboarding an rSeries tenant:

 .. code-block:: bash